-SALARY AND BENEFIT ADJUSTMENT - Adjustments to reflect the annualization of the negotiated salary compensation schedule, negotiated salaries and benefits, changes to average salaries, and other salary and benefit compensation.
+SALARY AND BENEFIT ADJUSTMENT - Adjustments to reflect negotiated salaries and benefits, changes to average salaries, and other salary and benefit compensation.

 SALARIES AND WAGES - This expenditure category includes salaries, hourly wages, overtime, bilingual pay, and special pay expenses.
 According to the City of San Diego Charter, fringe benefit expense is not considered a salary or wage expense.